The Dos and Don’ts of Self-Care

 Spending a chunk of time on self-care once a week is better than not doing it at all.
 Spending a smaller chunk of time on self-care a few times a week is better.
 Spending 5 minutes a day on self-care every day is even better.

-Neglect your mental, emotional, and spiritual self.
+Neglect your emotional, mental, relational, and inner life.

 When considering how to practice self-care, be mindful not to focus just on your physical self (e.g., pampering yourself with a face mask, getting your hair and nails done, exercising) in order to conform to society’s standards of fitness and beauty.
 Many self-care activities will naturally be mind-body activities (e.g., getting a massage, doing yoga, exercising) but it’s nevertheless important that you encourage yourself to prioritize your emotional, mental, and spiritual self when selecting self-care activities too.